How Much Does a Structural Engineer Cost in the UK?

 Fixed Fee or Hourly Rate?

 Many homeowners prefer a fixed fee for domestic work because it is easier to budget.
-Hourly rates can still work well where the scope is unclear, for example investigating subsidence or ongoing movement.
+For clear tasks such as beam design, loft conversions or home extensions, a fixed fee with a clear written scope is usually the best option.
+Hourly rates work well where the scope is unclear, for example investigating ongoing subsidence.

 How to Reduce Your Structural Engineer Costs